NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Index.page.md

 This application supports the use of the following use cases:

-* AST Computer Aided Dispatch system (CAD) to AST CAD Referral (also known as CAD to CAD)
+*Note: when this application is used for Referrals from an AST Computer Aided Dispatch system (CAD) to an AST CAD it is known as 'CAD to CAD'*

+* CAD to CAD Out of Area referral
+* CAD to CAD Call Assist Request
+* CAD to CAD Mutual Aid Request

 ## Introduction